robbrobb/katacoda-scenarios/dwh-influxdb/step4.md

 For our next step we need to install the relevant python libraries and create a token to enable our python code access to the InfluxDB.
 We can install the library with pip `pip install influxdb-client`{{execute}}.
-This command creates a new all-access token. ```docker exec dwh-influxdb influx auth create --org dwh-org --all-access```{{execute}} Copy the token (long string that ends in "==") and save it, we are going to need it later.
+The next command creates a new all-access token. ```docker exec dwh-influxdb influx auth create --org dwh-org --all-access```{{execute}} Copy the token (long string that ends in "==") and save it, we are going to need it later.
 Alternatively you could also create a new token via the GUI, under "Data">"API Tokens">"Generate API Token".